Updated Dec. 11, 2018

-School is out and with the summer months comes more free time for many kids – and parent/guardian concerns about leaving children unsupervised at home.
+The long winter holiday break and possible school closures because of inclement weather means more free time for many kids – and parent/guardian concerns about leaving children unsupervised at home.
 Every child is different and parents are ultimately responsible for making decisions about their child’s safety.
+There are no laws in Virginia that say when or for how long a child can be left alone.
 If you feel your child is ready to be left at home unsupervised, here are guidelines developed by social workers and community partners.
 It is important to understand these are only guidelines.

-Should not be left alone for more than 1½ hours and only during daylight and early evening hours.
+May be ready to be left unsupervised up to 1.5 hours during daylight and early evening hours.

 11 to 12 years: